SolarDub/TPF2SAPLC/README.md

 - Open Terminal.
 - Change directory to the 'base directory' where 'ReadStarFileScript' resides.
 - Type "./ReadStarFileScript", with optional switches
-  - These options may be reviewed by entering "./ReadStarFileScript --help".
+  - These options may be reviewed by entering "./ReadStarFileScript --help"
+  - or simply "./ReadStarFileScript"

 ----